 I passed by Three Birds Restaurant a few times and didn’t think to walk in and really regret it because the menu looks great.
 Three Birds is one of the few fine dining restaurants in Corning, NY.
 They offer French and American dishes with gluten-free, vegetarian, and vegan options.

 Mooney’s Sports Bar

 Mooney’s is an Irish Pub mixed with a sports bar and has several locations in Upstate New York.
 If you’re a fan of Mac n’ Cheese, Mooney’s has over 17 varieties.
 During the TBEX conference, Mooney’s was the “spot” for watching the game, enjoying happy hour, and good food.

 Market Street Brewing Company

-I hope my sharing these Corning NY restaurants was helpful for your trip planning to the Finger Lakes Wine Country.
-For more suggestions of restaurants in Corning, NY, or information about shopping and events held in the Gaffer District, visit their official website.
+I hope this list of downtown Corning NY restaurants was helpful for your trip planning to the Finger Lakes Wine Country.
+For more suggestions of restaurants in Corning, NY, or information about shopping and events held in the Gaffer District and surrounding areas, visit their official website.

 Before you go, check out these great posts!